Sticky crispy chilli beef from the Chinese takeaway is a real indulgent treat, it is super quick to make at home & packed with huge flavours.

 - Heat a small pan over a high heat and when fiercely hot add the rice wine.

-- Bring to a boil, cook at a furious boil for a further 3-4 minutes until it begins to thicken then set aside.
+- Bring to a boil, cook at a furious boil for a further 3-4 minutes until it has reduced by half.

 - Cut the carrot into ribbons with a vegetable peeler then cut these ribbons into 5-6 strips.